 2) Is a Chapter 13 Bankruptcy Right for You?

-The first step in the Chapter 13 process is to decide if filing for Chapter 13 is right for you.
+The first step in the Chapter 13 process is to decide if filing for Chapter 13 or Chapter 7 is right for you.
 Chapter 13 involves reorganizing your debts into an affordable monthly plan.
 Through a Chapter 13 repayment plan, you can:

 - Erase unsecured debts you cannot pay;

 - Catch up on mortgage payments to save your home;

 - Afford to keep your vehicle;

 - Pay debts that are not dischargeable under Chapter 7, such as most taxes, alimony, and child support;

 - Protect your retirement savings and equity in assets; and,